SurfaceProcessSimulation

 • std_incident_angle (PhysicalQuantity of type angle) – The standard deviation of the incident angle.

-• internal_energy (PhysicalQuantity of type temperature) – The thermal kinetic energy of the molecule or atom when added to the system drawn from a MaxwellBoltzmannDistribution.
-For molecules, the translational kinetic energy component is replaced by the value set for the kinetic_energy parameter.
+• internal_energy (PhysicalQuantity of type temperature) – The internal kinetic energy of the molecule when added to the system.
+Drawn from a MaxwellBoltzmannDistribution.
+The translational kinetic energy component is replaced by the value set for the mean_kinetic_energy parameter.

 • enforce_temperature (bool) – Rescale the velocities of the system to ensure the instantaneous temperature is exactly the requested temperature in the MaxwellBoltzmannDistribution.
 Applies to both kinetic- and internal energy.